What to Do When Someone Is Missing: Practical Steps on How to Find a Missing Person

 What Steps Should be Taken to Find a Missing Person?

-Firstly, contact those people whom the missing person usually spends time with or checks in with.
+• Firstly, contact those people whom the missing person usually spends time with or checks in with.
 Talking to those people immediately spreads the word, multiplying your efforts.
 Leave your phone number or other contact information and tell people to spread it around so that anyone who sees your missing loved one will let you know.
-Other steps include:

-• asking friends, family members, and coworkers to give you information on the missing person’s habits and hangouts, so you have a lot of places to look;
+• Ask friends, family members, and coworkers to give you information on the missing person’s habits and hangouts, so you have a lot of places to look;

-• check social media and broadcast an appeal to those who know your loved one so you’ll be notified if they are seen;
+• Check social media and appeal to those who know the missing person to be notified if they are seen;

-• contact national databases like the National Missing and Unidentified Persons (NAMUS) Center at the National Forensic Science Technology Center for inclusion so that police across the country will have a description and information;
+• Contact national databases like the National Missing and Unidentified Persons System (NamUs) at the National Forensic Science Technology Center for inclusion so that police across the country will have a description and information;

 Police may not be able to locate your missing loved one, but a private investigator is more likely to use all of their efforts to solve your case.
 Find a trustworthy private investigator by asking police if they know of any who are honest and effective, ask individuals for references, and check with families who have used the investigator in the past.